abhon/MrJobDemoLab2/README.md

 | (A,E) | [A] |
 |----------|------|

 Once we have all the keys, the reducer takes all values associated with key, and we then take the **interesection** between the two sets.
 For example, let's take key (A,B).
 This key has values [[B, D, E],[A ,D]].
-Taking the intersection of these two sets results in the common friends between A and B. THe following Table is the results of running our map-reduce job:
+Taking the intersection of these two sets results in the common friends between A and B. The following Table is the results of running our map-reduce job:

 |Resulting Key|Common Friends|
 |----------|------|